The Master Key (1914 serial)

 The Master Key is a 1914 American silent film serial directed by Robert Z. Leonard.
 It is considered to be lost, with only episode 5 of 15 surviving in the Library of Congress.
+In parallel with the weekly film releases, Universal Film offered newspaper a print serial work illustrated with stills from the film.
+These were complied into a "photo-play" edition of The Master Key published by Grosset & Dunlap in 1915.